Coderdotnew/intro_web_apps_dgm/01_class/03_ruby_math/README.md

 - Remember, Ruby reads from left to right and is looking for the first comparison to return false.
 - On the left side of the `&&`, one of the comparisons passes so Ruby continues to the right side of the `&&`
 - `"string"` is NOT EQUAL TO `"String"` AND `5` IS EQUAL to `"5".to_i`.
-- Our compound comparison is true.
+- Our compound comparison is `true`.

 #### These comparisons will get easier with time.
 It's important to read through them carefully, and break apart the problem as much as possible
 ![2](http://i.imgur.com/VbsuTxJ.gif)